B Battery Royal Horse Artillery: BAOR, Canada and Op GRANBY, 1982-1992

 1982 saw B Battery return to BAOR and were stationed in Hohne Garrison with 22nd Armoured Brigade.
 The Battery supported the 9th/12th Lancers for the first few months and then 1st Battalion Coldstream Guards.
 The period between 1982 and 1991 was spent on various exercises with some elements of the Battery deploying to Canada at least once a year.
 The 1st Battalion Welsh Guards replaced the Coldstream Guards in 1983 and in turn was replaced by The Scots Guards in 1988.
 In 1991, over half the Regiment deployed to the Gulf on Op GRANBY.
 B Battery went into suspended animation during the Gulf War and A/B/E Battery was formed.
 In September 1992, as part of 1st Regiment RHA’s arms plot move to the UK, B Battery moved into Assaye Barracks, Tidworth.
-Here the Battery were equipped with the L118 Light Gun, as an interim measure until the introduction of the AS90 155mm self-propelled howitzer.
+Here the Battery were equipped with the L118 Light Gun, as an interim measure until the introduction of the AS90 155 mm self-propelled howitzer.